El Calafate

 We stayed in a timber country-house type hotel named Tremun Kau Yatun Hotel de Campo.
 Very good country-feel.
 The only regret we had was that we arrived one day late due to the national airline strike and our stay was cut short.

 El Calafate is around 20 km away from Los Glaciares National Park, and one can reach there by a taxi.
-The entrance fee to the park is USD $30.
-A full-day exploration is good, especially if one chooses to trek up the glacier.
+The entrance fee to the park is USD $30 (Argentina uses American dollars USD more than there own currency Argentinian peso ARS as it sufers from hyper-devaluation.) full-day exploration is good, especially if one chooses to trek up the glacier, which usually takes around two to three hours.
+Leave perhaps an extra day for the city, but other than the main street the city itself is quite bland.

 The Los Glaciares National Park is an area of exceptional natural beauty, with rugged, towering mountains and numerous glacial lakes, including Lake Argentino, which is 160 km long.
 At its farthest end, three glaciers meet to dump their effluvia into the milky grey glacial water, launching massive igloo icebergs into the lake with thunderous splashes.